At the Pulpit Collection of 185 Years of Discourses by LDS Women, Now Free Online

-More than 50 discourses given by Latter-day Saint women over 185 years are now available online for free.
-The talks were compiled by Church Historian’s Press for publication in a book a year ago titled, "At the Pulpit: 185 Years of Discourses by Latter-day Saint Women."
+More than fifty discourses given by Latter-day Saint women over 185 years are now available online for free.
+The talks were compiled by the Church Historian’s Press for publication in a book a year ago titled At the Pulpit: 185 Years of Discourses by Latter-day Saint Women.
 The Church Historian’s Press is an imprint of the Church History Department of The Church of Jesus Christ of Latter-day Saints.

 The publication can also be found in the LDS Gospel Library app in the “Church History” section.

-"At the Pulpit," authored by Church historians Jennifer Reeder and Kate Holbrook, showcases 54 speeches given by Mormon women since the founding of the Church.
+At the Pulpit, authored by church historians Jennifer Reeder and Kate Holbrook, showcases fifty-four speeches given by Mormon women since the founding of the church.
 The talks focus on doctrinal themes and were selected from every decade from 1831 to 2016.

-"At the Pulpit" editors Jennifer Reeder, left, and Kate Holbrook, right.
+At the Pulpit editors Jennifer Reeder, left, and Kate Holbrook, right.

-"'At the Pulpit' comes alive when people use it.
+“At the Pulpit comes alive when people use it.
 While we know women gave great talks of doctrinal importance, we recognize the power and meaning of those words when we understand their lives that produced such testimony,” said Reeder.

-In addition to the text, 22 original audio recordings allow listeners to hear the talks.
+In addition to the text, twenty-two original audio recordings allow listeners to hear many of the addresses.
 Spanish and Portuguese translations will also be available later this summer.